-The “Business Sale Advisors” program is the brain child of long-term business sale and acquisitions expert, Brian Mazar.
+The “Business Sale Adviser” program to help in selling a business is the brain child of long-term business sale and acquisitions expert, Brian Mazar.
 Mr. Mazar has represented both buyers and sellers in hundreds of business selling transactions since 1998.
 “As a service provider within the business sale and acquisitions industry, I never grew comfortable with the fact there were no available options for an business owner to engage a Merger & Acquisition firm to provide support in selling a business to a buyer identified by the seller.
-Business owners either had to agree to work exclusively with a Merger & Acquisition Advisor who would manage all steps in selling a business or they had to go it alone…with no advice from the experts,” shares Mazar.
-To add to Mazar’s frustration, Merger & Acquisition Advisors charge average 5% – 7% commission (based on the selling price) for their services!
+Business owners either had to agree to work exclusively with a Merger & Acquisition Adviser who would manage all steps and help in selling a business or they had to go it alone…with no advice from the experts,” shares Mazar.
+To add to Mazar’s frustration, Merger & Acquisition Advisers charge up to 12% commission (based on the selling price) for their services!
 “That’s a large fee to most business owners!”

-In the past American Fortune Mergers and Acquisitions, LLC, received regular request from business owners with identified buyers inquiring about obtaining help in selling a businesses to buyers that they identified.
+In the past American Fortune Mergers and Acquisitions, LLC, received regular request from business owners with identified buyers inquiring about obtaining help in selling a business to buyers that they identified.
 But most businesses owners gawked at the commission fee charged for the firm’s expert guidance.
 “I didn’t feel right watching potential clients walk away just because of the fees,” confesses Mazar.
-The business owners needed professional expertise to assure a successful sale to their identified buyers, but without having to pay high commission fees much on their hard earned money to a Merger & Acquisition Advisor.
+The business owners needed professional expertise to assure a successful sale to their identified buyers, but without having to pay high commission fees much on their hard earned money to a Merger & Acquisition Consultant.
 That was when I knew it was time to launch an alternative business sale service.”

 Mazar and his team immediately began drafting plans for a service that would meet the needs of business owners who needed to sell their businesses to buyers that they identified needed help from a an experienced Mergers & Acquisitions firm.
 What was needed was a product that would assist business owners in selling their business at a lower cost.
-Within six months of conception, “Business Sale Advisors” was released to the public business owners were quick to identify with its concept.
+Within six months of conception, “Business Sale Advisers” was released to the public business owners were quick to identify with its concept.